Serbian cuisine: Non-alcoholic

 Domestic coffee (or Serbian coffee) is the most commonly consumed non-alcoholic beverage in Serbia.
 It is mostly prepared at home, rather than bought in coffee shops, and preferably consumed in the company of friends or family.
 Slatko, ratluk, and raki may be served alongside coffee.
 The majority of the Serbian population starts a day with a cup of coffee in the morning.
 Herbal teas are consumed as a medication, rather than a beverage.
-Yogurt and kefir are commonly consumed dairy beverages.
+Yogurt and Kefir are commonly consumed dairy beverages.
 They frequently accompany savory pastries.
 A beverage made from maize, called boza or kvas, was once popular, but today is rarely consumed.

 A number of fruit juice and mineral water brands are produced locally.
-The Knjaz Milos mineral water is considered a national brand.
+The Knjaz Miloš mineral water is considered a national brand.

 Alcoholic

 Rakija

 Rakija is a general term for distilled beverages made from fruits.
 There are numerous varieties, which are usually named after the type of fruit they are made from.
 Comparatively many people brew their own rakija.
 Loza, made from grapes, is considered the national drink.